JorenzoReyes/SalinTalaDemo/README.md

 A Streamlit application that compares baseline mBART50 with a fine-tuned LoRA model for Filipino/Taglish to English translation.
 The app provides side-by-side translation comparisons with confidence scores and evaluation metrics.

-## Model Directory

-Download the fine-tuned model folder from: [https://tinyurl.com/salintalademo](https://tinyurl.com/salintalademo)

-Insert the downloaded folder to the local repo directory.

 ## Installation

 1. **Clone the repository**: